Keyword Research and Competitive Analysis

 As you can see, all the keywords are included based on whether they share words with the group.
 Some keywords match the group name identically but that’s completely acceptable.
 With a map like this it will be very easy to conceptualize and edit your keyword lists.

-Keywords are the foundation for any SEO improvement and PPC campaign, unfortunately that knowledge of that fact isn’t a secret so it is important to pair your keyword research with competitive analysis.
+Keywords are the foundation for any SEO improvement and PPC campaign, unfortunately that knowledge of that fact isn’t a secret so it is important to pair your keyword research competition with competitive analysis.

 As with most things, the best way to learn is to get your hands in and do it yourself, so give it a try and let us know if you need help!